JorjaFox/website/content/posts/library/news/2013/digital-spy.md

 "To have three new characters in such a short period of time, it almost feels like we're doing a completely new show, but with all the perks of having done a show for such a long time - the people that you trust, the short-hand and the collaboration.

-"So it's been an amazing season - season 12 and season 13 so far have been some of the most fun seasons I've ever been a part of - and yes, you're absolutely right to use the world &#8216;stable'.
-I would say &#8216;stable' maybe for the first time!
+"So it's been an amazing season - season 12 and season 13 so far have been some of the most fun seasons I've ever been a part of - and yes, you're absolutely right to use the world 'stable'.
+I would say 'stable' maybe for the first time!

 "Even before cast members began departing, there was always something exciting that would shake up the show at least once a year so, knock on wood, I've been enjoying that feeling [of stability].